workflowhub-eu/about/How-to-register.md

 It is recommended that you also add

-* ORCID ID - if you do not have an ORCID you will need to register for one here http://orcid.org/
+* ORCID ID - if you do not have an ORCID you will need to register for one at <http://orcid.org/>

 Information that is required is indicated with a red star.